 “Recipients of NIH funds are reminded of their vital responsibility to protect sensitive and confidential data as part of proper stewardship of federally funded research, and take all reasonable and appropriate actions to prevent the inadvertent disclosure, release or loss of sensitive personal information.
 NIH advises that personally identifiable, sensitive, and confidential information about NIH-supported research or research participants not be housed on portable electronic devices.
 If portable electronic devices must be used, they should be encrypted to safeguard data and information.
 These devices include laptops, CDs, disc drives, flash drives, etc. Researchers and institutions also should limit access to personally identifiable information through proper access controls such as password protection and other means.
 Research data should be transmitted only when the security of the recipient’s systems is known and is satisfactory to the transmitter.
 See also Public Policy Requirements and Objectives—Federal Information Security Management Act.”

 The NIH also instituted the Genomic Data Sharing (GDS) Policy to promote sharing, for research purposes, of large-scale human and non-human genomic data generated from NIH-funded research.
 The policy requires investigators to incorporate a genomic data sharing plan in the ‘resource sharing’ section of their application.
 This policy applies to proposals and applications submitted after January 25, 2015.
-More information is available at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-14-124.html.
+Also refer to the Genomic Data Sharing Guidance for information on sharing.

 Assessing the data security method needed